IoT-Buzz/IoT/Python-scripts/Youtube_Downloader/README.md

 ## Usage
-* we can use this code to download youtube videos , you just need to paste the link and press download button
+* We can use this code to download youtube videos , you just need to paste the link and press download button

 ## Output :smiley: